phantasie-schmiede/psb-foundation/README.md

 ```

 Properties without TCA\[...]-attribute will not be considered in TCA-generation.
-Some configurations will be added automatically if specific fields are defined in the ctrl-section:
+Some configurations will be added automatically if specific fields are defined in the CTRL attribute
+(which they are by default):

 | Property                  | Default value    |
 |---------------------------|------------------|